emmagoke/Farmers/README.md

 ## Documentation

-- \api\schema/swagger/
+- /api/schema/swagger/

 ## Running the Cron Job
 - You new to add the cron job first using `python manage.py crontab add`
-- The show it using `python manage.py crontab show`
+- Then show it using `python manage.py crontab show`

 ## The Management Tool